Interesting Loch Lomond Facts

 The loch is 36 km long, up to 8 km wide, 0.2 km deep and has a surface area of 71 km2.
 The basin in which it lies was carved out by glaciers at the end of the last ice age, around 10,000 years ago.
 It is classified as a ribbon lake, because it is long and narrow in shape.

-4. Largest Loch
+4. Largest loch

 It’s big!
 Loch Lomond is the largest lake by surface area in Great Britain, and the second largest lake by volume in Great Britain, after Loch Ness.
 In fact, Loch Lomond and Loch Ness, together with Lochs Awe, Morar and Shiel, hold around a third of all the lake water in Scotland.

-5. Loch Lomond Monster
+5. Loch Lomond monster

 6. Highland Boundary Fault

 The loch lies on the Highland Boundary Fault, a major fault zone in the earth’s crust, which separates two very different types of terrain in Scotland.
-The Highlands to the north and the Lowlands to the south.
+The Highlands are to the north and the Lowlands to the south.
 It is a place of great scientific interest, studied by geologists from all over the world.

-7. Interesting Islands
+7. Interesting islands

 Its waters contain 22 islands and 27 islets (very small islands).
 Most of them have Inch in their name, which means island.
 Many have their own interesting island facts and stories.